VUzan-bio/VUzan-bio/README.md

-Biologist specializing in immunology and biologics, with practical experience across R&D, processes and data science through research institutions and large groups such as Sanofi and Lonza.

-I build projects that bridge experimental immunology with computational modeling—turning complex biological data (e.g., single-cell and spatial) into predictive systems that can guide hypotheses, experiments, and preclinical strategy.
-I’m also working on Holocyte, a platform aiming to simulate and ultimately replace key parts of in vitro and in vivo testing.
+Biologist specializing in immunology and biologics, with practical experience across R&D, GMP process development, and data science in research institutions and large biopharma (Sanofi, Lonza).
+I build projects that bridge experimental immunology with computational modeling—turning complex biological data (single‑cell, spatial, imaging, organoid‑derived) into predictive systems that guide hypotheses, experiments, and preclinical strategy.
+I’m also working on Holocyte, a platform aiming to simulate and ultimately replace key parts of in vitro and in vivo testing for oncology biologics.

 ## Research interests
-- ML for biology (graph models, representation learning, multimodal data).
+- ML for biology – graph models, representation learning, and multimodal integration for omics and imaging data.
-- Virtual cell + data-driven modeling of cell states and cell–cell interactions.
+- Virtual cell & cell–cell interactions – data‑driven modeling of cell states, trajectories, and interaction networks in tissues.
-- ML-enabled drug discovery & biologics engineering (design, optimization, and developability).
+- ML‑enabled drug discovery & biologics engineering – design, optimization, and developability prediction for therapeutic antibodies and other biologics.
-- Preclinical translation with ML (biomarkers, stratification, response prediction, decision support).
+- Preclinical translation with ML – biomarker discovery, patient stratification, response prediction, and decision support for preclinical/early‑clinical programs.

-## Looking For
+## Looking for
-I’m looking to pursue a PhD at the intersection of immunology and machine learning, driven by a strong belief that the next era of biomedical progress will come from building real bridges between biology and computation.
+I’m looking to pursue a PhD at the intersection of immunology and machine learning, because the next era of biomedical progress will come from building real bridges between biology and computation.

-Coming from a biology-first background, there is still a lot to learn on the technical side, and I’m actively working to deepen my skills in modeling and quantitative thinking.
-My goal is to combine my background in biology and immunology with my expertise in wet lab work and apply it to computer science.
-My ultimate goal is to start a company combining ML and biology to accelerate discovery, development, and processes related to biologics.
+I come from a biology‑first background and have been actively building my quantitative toolkit through independent projects.
+My goal is to combine deep biological intuition with rigorous computational methods and eventually build a company that uses ML and mechanistic modeling to accelerate the discovery, development, and optimization of biologics.